 The population of Minneapolis peaked at 520,000 in 1950, declined and then stabilized after 1990.

-In early October 2021, the City Council approved a plan to develop an industrial site along the Mississippi River north of downtown into a 20-acre park ringed with affordable housing, a health center and an amphitheater.
-In late October, a group of Minneapolis filed a lawsuit in an attempt to block the project, saying the environmental impacts haven’t been adequately studied.
+Another ambitious idea is also under the environmental microscope.
+In October 2021, the City Council approved a plan to develop an industrial site along the Mississippi River north of downtown into a 20-acre park ringed with affordable housing, a health center and an amphitheater.
+A few weeks later, a group of Minneapolis residents filed a lawsuit in an attempt to block the Upper Harbor Redevelopment project, saying the environmental impacts haven’t been adequately studied.

 Through it all, there has been racial tensions in this metropolis.

 Starting in 1910, there was red-lining that prohibited African-Americans, Asian-Americans and others from owning property in certain parts of town.
 From 1920 to 1950, Jewish residents faced persecution and prejudice.
 In response, Mount Sinai Hospital was opened by the Jewish community in 1951, accepting all races and religion on its staff.
 The hospital closed in 1991, but it was credited with paving the way for other medical centers in Minneapolis to broaden their ethnic mix.

 The week after May 25, 2020 incident, the southern section of Minneapolis was inundated with protesters demanding justice and police reform.
 A police precinct was under siege during one evening.
 An 8 p.m. curfew was eventually imposed.

 During the first year after the incident, Floyd was laid to rest at a widely covered funeral.
 The intersection where the incident took place was renamed George Floyd Square.
 The House of Representatives passed the George Floyd Justice in Policing Act, a bill that is still awaiting a vote in the Senate.